Double machine learning to estimate the effects of multiple treatments and their interactions: DML partial linear model to estimate effects of multiple concurrent treatments and their interactions

 In the second step of the ``partialling-out'' procedure, we regress the obtained residuals:

 Consequently, the estimating equations of the residual regression \eqref{eq: residual reg} will lead to an estimate of the population parameters $[\bm{\theta}^\top, \bm{\theta}^{\circ \top}]$:

-Because of the complex confounding relationships, we use machine learning methods (e.g. Lasso, tree models, neural network, etc.) to estimate $E[A \rvert \bm{X}]$, $E[A^\circ \rvert \bm{X}]$, and $E[Y \rvert \bm{X}]$.
-These are commonly referred to as nuisance parameters since they are not our primary parameters of interest.
+Because of the complex confounding relationships, we use machine learning algorithms to estimate nuisance parameters $E[A \rvert \bm{X}]$, $E[A^\circ \rvert \bm{X}]$, and $E[Y \rvert \bm{X}]$.
 While machine learning methods can introduce regularization bias, the ``partialling-out'' procedure ensures robust estimation for $[\bm{\theta}^\top, \bm{\theta}^{\circ \top}]$ against biases/errors in the nuisance parameter estimation.
-This key advantage arises from the estimating equations in \eqref{eq: residual reg}, which satisfy Neyman orthogonality condition (see Section \ref{sec: Neyman orthogonal} for more details).
+This key advantage arises from the estimating equations resulting from \eqref{eq: residual reg}, which satisfies the Neyman orthogonality condition (see Section \ref{sec: Neyman orthogonal} for more details).